 Five-pass structured second-look review for radiology — structure, pathology, artifacts, missed zones, cross-window correlation — as a named ordered process.
 The radiologist drafts and signs the impression of record.

-BI-RADS, LI-RADS, PI-RADS, Lung-RADS, TI-RADS, ACR-TI-RADS, RECIST, PERCIST, ASPECTS, AO/OTA, others.
+Around thirty-five named frameworks — BI-RADS, LI-RADS, PI-RADS, Lung-RADS, TI-RADS, ACR-TI-RADS, RECIST, PERCIST, ASPECTS, AO/OTA, and more, including nine RADS systems.
 Modality-appropriate framework selection.

 Red-Alert discipline